Introduction

 • Registered with United States Council for International Business (USCIB) for International Chamber of Commerce (ICC) appointments

-• American Arbitration Association, International Centre for Dispute Resolution (AAA/ICDR), Puerto Rico Panel, Consumer Panel, Commercial Panel
+• American Arbitration Association, International Centre for Dispute Resolution (AAA/ICDR), Large and Complex Cases, Puerto Rico, Consumer, Labor, Employement, Commercial Panel

 • Chartered Institute of Arbitrators, Business Appointment Service & Pandemic Business Disruption Panel